 - Solid sodium carbonate

-- To perform and observe the following reactions and classify them into:
+2. Performing and observing the following reactions and classifying them into:

 - Combination reaction